PRESSURE-COOKING

 Also, baking, roasting, frying, or stir-frying involve very high temperature that damages the food more.
 Pressure-cooking involves only a slight increase in the temperature of cooking because the pressure does the rest.

-WHY IS MORE YANG FOOD
+WHY IS PRESSURE-COOKED FOOD SO HELPFUL?

-All bodies today are too yin in macrobiotic terminology, even those of newborn babies.
-This has to do with pollution on the planet, our mineral-depleted soil and food supply, radiation on the planet and stray electromagnetic fields everywhere.
+This has to do with pollution on the planet, our mineral-depleted soil and food supply, radiation on the planet, and stray electromagnetic fields everywhere.
+For details, read Yin Disease.

 CAUTIONS

-stove-top pressure cooker when the pot is hot.
+Never remove the weight on the top of a stove-top pressure cooker when the pot is hot.
 This will cause steam to shoot into the air and make a mess.

 Overcooking food.
 It is very easy to overcook food in a pressure cooker because it cooks so quickly.
 Be careful to stop the cooking at the right time, including releasing the pressure when it is time to do so.

-true if you pressure-cook your coffee for a coffee enema.
-Only about 14 seconds at full pressure
+(This is particularly true if you pressure-cook your coffee for a coffee enema.
+Only about 14 seconds at full pressure are needed.)
+More will damage the coffee.

-put the seal in the sun for at least 2 days when you first buy the machine.
+- Outgassing.
+With any pressure-cooker, if the rubber seal is whitish in color, it will impart a slightly foul taste to the food until the seal outgases.
+To speed up outgassing, put the seal in the sun for at least 2 days when you first buy the machine.

 - Stove-top units can run out of water.
 If you use a stove-top pressure cooker, be sure to remember to put enough water in the bottom.
 Otherwise, you can burn the pot and your food if the water boils off or you forget to put some in the pot.